Justin Herbert's 2 brothers serve as his spotters, receivers - WHIZ News

 “I wanted to become a better quarterback, better leader, better friend,” Herbert said.
 “There’s so much that I can improve on and this year gave me that and I’m really glad I decided to come back.”

 “No regrets at all.
-I’m 100 percent sure that I made the right decision and if I were given that decision again, I’d make the same one,” Herbert said.
+I’m 100% sure that I made the right decision and if I were given that decision again, I’d make the same one,” Herbert said.

 Herbert said he kept an eye on NFL free agency with so many quarterbacks on the move or still job hunting.